microsoft/WhatTheHack/010-AzureDevOps/Student/Guides/challenge02.md

 1. Create a work item for this and each of the remaining challenges.
 2. Assign the `challenge 2` work item to another member of your team, have them assign their `challenge 2` work item to you.
-3. Using the kanban board, move their `challenge 2` work item to the done state.
+3. Using the kanban board, move their `challenge 2` work item to the resolved state.
+4. After you complete each of the following challenges be sure to move the corresponding work item to the resolved state.

 ### Success Criteria